deepsense-ai/ragbits/docs/quickstart/quickstart2_rag.md

 git clone https://github.com/global-asp/pb-source.git
 ```

 The short stories are in Markdown format.
-Ragbits supports [various document formats][ragbits.document_search.documents.document.DocumentType] including PDF and DOC, as well as non-textual files such as images.
+Ragbits supports [various document formats][ragbits.document_search.documents.document.DocumentType], including PDF and DOC, as well as non-textual files such as images.

 ## Defining the Document Search Object